Rovinia Beach Corfu Guide – Parking, Hiking, Hidden Caves & Travel Hacks

 The water is typically cool due to underwater springs.
 As It deepens quickly it makes it ideal for swimmers and snorkelers but less suitable for young children who prefer shallow waters.

-One of the highlights of Rovinia Beach is a small cave on the left side of the beach.
-The cave offers a unique opportunity for exploration and stunning photography.
-Adventurous visitors can swim inside and enjoy the cool, shaded water.
+One of the highlights of Rovinia Beach is a small cave on the left side of the beach which is ideal for shade.

 Stunning Views and Sunset